micmejia/bible-dump/NKJV/Isaiah/Isa 10.md

 Shall the ax boast itself against him who chops with it? _Or_ shall the saw exalt itself against him who saws with it?
 As if a rod could wield _itself_ against those who lift it up, _Or_ as if a staff could lift up, _as if it were_ not wood!

 ###### 16
-Therefore the Lord, the [^d]Lord of hosts, Will send leanness among his fat ones; And under his glory He will kindle a burning Like the burning of a fire.
+Therefore the Lord, the Lord of hosts, Will send leanness among his fat ones; And under his glory He will kindle a burning Like the burning of a fire.

 ###### 17
 So the Light of Israel will be for a fire, And his Holy One for a flame; It will burn and devour His thorns and his briers in one day.